lmjh/capo-search-app/TESTING.md

 })
 ```

 It was also necessary to setup Jest to work with Bootstrap functions, as I used Bootstrap tooltips in the application.
-I wasn't able to import the neessary Javascript files into Jest from a CDN as I normally would, as the test suite seemed unable to access external files, so I downloaded a copy of the Bootstrap Javascript bundle and stored it locally in a subdirectory of the test specification directory.
+I wasn't able to import the necessary Javascript files into Jest from a CDN as I normally would, as the test suite seemed unable to access external files, so I downloaded a copy of the Bootstrap Javascript bundle and stored it locally in a subdirectory of the test specification directory.
 The following code was then added to the test specification file to add bootstrap functions to Jest:

 ```
 require('./bootstrap/bootstrap.bundle.min.js');